-The transfer matrix defined on the $N_x\times N_y\times N_z$ regular lattice reads as $\tau(\mathbf{u})=tr_{i=1,j=1}^{N_x,N_y} \prod_k R_{ijk}(\mathbf{u})$, where the product is taken over the 2d square lattice on the flat surface, and taking the trace over the $i,j$-variables of 2d $N_x\times N_y$ lattice implies that the periodic boundary conditions are imposed: $|V_{i+N_x,j+N_y}\rangle=|V_{i,j}\rangle$.
-The spectral parameter here consists of three components $\mathbf{u}=\{u_x,u_y,u_z\}$ (the "velocity" in the context of theory of scattering of 1d-strings), and as for two-dimensional case, the property of the additivity of the spectral parameter allows to reduce their number by one: $\{u_x,u_y,u_z\}\to \{u_x-u_z,u_y-u_z\}$.
-As it is analysed in \cite{SHY}, in general all the additional colored parameters of the $R$-matrix can be expressed in terms of the arbitrary functions arisen in the solutions of the equations.
+The transfer matrix reads as $\tau(\mathbf{u})=\sum _{i=1,j=1}^{N_x,N_y} \prod_k R_{ijk}(\mathbf{u})$, where the product is taken over 2D square lattice on the flat surface, and taking the trace over the states with $i,j$ indexes of 2D $N_x\times N_y$ lattice implies that the periodic boundary conditions are imposed: $|V_{i+N_x,j+N_y}\rangle=|V_{i,j}\rangle$.
+The spectral parameter here consists of three components $\mathbf{u}=\{u_x,u_y,u_z\}$ (the “velocity” in the context of theory of scattering), and as for two-dimensional case, the property of the additivity of the spectral parameter allows to reduce their number by one: $\{u_x,u_y,u_z\}\to \{u_x-u_z,u_y-u_z\}$.
+As it is analysed in \cite{SHY}, all the additional colored parameters of the $R$-matrix in general can be expressed in terms of the arbitrary functions arisen in the solutions of the equations.